pablodecm/phd_thesis/src/103_chapter_3.md

 ### Dimensionality Reduction {#sec:dim_reduction}

-In the previous overview of the basic statistical modelling principles of experimental high-energy physics, the structure and properties probability distribution of the full detector readout $\boldsymbol{x} \in \mathcal{X}$ has been considered.
-These allows to consider a single observable variable in the generative model that has greatly simplified the modelling narrative and including the effect of any arbitrary event selection
+In the previous overview of the basic statistical modelling principles of experimental high-energy physics, the structure and properties of the probability distribution of the full detector readout $\boldsymbol{x} \in \mathcal{X}$ has been considered.
+These allow to consider a single observable variable in the generative model, a fact which that has greatly simplified the modelling narrative and also allows to include the effect of any arbitrary event selection as a deterministic function $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$.
-$\mathbb{1}_\mathcal{C} (\boldsymbol{x})$.
 Nevertheless, the
-high-dimensionality of the readout space $\boldsymbol{x} \in \mathcal{X}$ (i.e. $\mathcal{O}(10^8)$) greatly complicates its direct application for comparing simulated and recorded observations, and carry out any statistical inference procedure.
+high-dimensionality of the readout space $\boldsymbol{x} \in \mathcal{X}$ (i.e. $\mathcal{O}(10^8)$) greatly complicates its direct use when comparing simulated and recorded observations, and carry out any statistical inference procedure.

-Furthermore, the high-dimensionality of the raw detector readout space $\boldsymbol{x} \in \mathcal{X}$ also makes very difficult specifying an effective event selection
+The high-dimensionality of the raw detector readout space $\boldsymbol{x} \in \mathcal{X}$ also makes it very difficult to specify an effective event selection
 $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$
 that is able to reduce
 the contributions from non-interesting or not well-modelled